khkhiu/khkhiu.github.io/_posts/2021-04-07-personal-excel-basics.md

 - ![find and replace](/assets/images/personal-excel-basics/find_replace.png)<br>
   Find and replace fx, arguably more important than in Word

-**Notice** From this point onwards, I will be using a spreadsheet provided by SP for MS4215 : Statistics and Analytics for Engineers
-{: .notice--warning}

 - ![freeze](/assets/images/personal-excel-basics/freeze.png)<br>
   Freezing panes allows us to keep the desired colum/row when navigating the sheet.